-- 1. At the DC distribution panel, verify that the breaker to replace is OFF. - 2.
-Remove the cover from the DC distribution panel. - 3.
-Remove the identified circuit breaker from the housing.
-The breaker pulls straight out with no connected wiring.
+Step 1: At the DC distribution panel, verify that the breaker to replace is OFF.

+Step 2: Remove the cover from the DC distribution panel.

 WARNING!
 Risk of electric shock.
 Set the new breaker to the OFF position before installing it.